pinchunchou/cmssw/HLTrigger/Configuration/python/README.md

 customizeHLTFor2023WithJEC_v2 will include:
 - new 2023 HCAL PF rechits thresholds
 - new 2023 PF hadron calibration
-- new 2023 Jet Energy Correction, only for AK4CaloHLT, AK4PFHLT, AK8PFHLT (AK8CaloHLT is not ready yet!)
+- new 2023 Jet Energy Correction for all kind of jets: AK4CaloHLT, AK4PFHLT, AK8PFHLT, AK8CaloHLT

+The difference with respect to customizeJECFor2023_noAK8CaloHLT is:
+- new 2023 Jet Energy Correction includes AK8CaloHLT
+- new 2023 Jet Energy Correction for AK4CaloHLT has been slightly updated

 ```
 cmsrel CMSSW_13_0_0